karlhulme/jsonotron/workspaces/jss/docs.autogen.md

   "properties": {
     "amount": {
       "$ref": "integer",
-      "documentation": "This property stores an integral amount of money in a currencies minor denomination.
-For\nexample, in America they use dollars and cents, so figures should be stored in cents."
+      "documentation": "The amount of money in a minor denomination."
     },
     "scaler": {
       "$ref": "integer",
-      "documentation": "This property indicates how many places we\nneed to move the decimal place to convert from the minor to the major currency.
-The\nuse of a scaler ensures that monetary amounts are stored as integers rather than\nfloats.
-This makes it easier to work with monetary amounts; for example, equality\nchecks on integers are reliable whereas equality checks on floating point numbers\nare subject to many intracies depending on the platform used."
+      "documentation": "The number of places to move the decimal point to convert the amount into the major denomination of the currency."
     },
     "currency": {
       "$ref": "currencyCode",
-      "documentation": "A value from the currencyCode enumeration that indicates the currency in use."
+      "documentation": "The currency represented by this monetary amount."
     }
   },
   "required": [